fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ### Exercises 8.8.-8.12.

-Through these exercises we'll implement a frontend for the GraphQL-library.
+Through these exercises, we'll implement a frontend for the GraphQL library.

-Take [this project](https://github.com/fullstack-hy2020/library-frontend) for a start of your application.
+Take [this project](https://github.com/fullstack-hy2020/library-frontend) as a start for your application.

-You can implement your application either using the render prop -components <i>Query</i> and <i>Mutation</i> of the Apollo Client, or using the hooks provided by Apollo client 3.0.
+You can implement your application either using the render prop components <i>Query</i> and <i>Mutation</i> of the Apollo Client, or using the hooks provided by Apollo client 3.0.

 #### 8.8: Authors view